ligato/docs/docs/tutorials/08_grpc-tutorial.md

 }
 ```

-As you can see, the code only depends on CN-Infra infrastructure (plugin definition) and external GRPC dependency.
-Later it will consume some vpp-agent API proto-definitions so it will be dependent on actual vpp-agent code.
+As you can see, the code depends on cn-infra infrastructure (plugin definition) and an external GRPC dependency.
+Later it will consume vpp-agent API proto-definitions thus making it dependent on actual vpp-agent code.

-The plugin is ready to use with the GRPC good to go.
-However, is still needs to be [wired to the application](#wiring).
+The GRPC plugin is ready to use; however, it still needs to be [wired to the application](#wiring).

-You can also checkout the [testing](#testing) section to learn how to use a client to manage the configuration or notifications.

 ### Application wiring

-In this part we use cn-infra to create a running application from our GRPC plugin and connect it to the server.
+We will use cn-infra to create a running application from our GRPC plugin, and connect it to the server.

 **1. Prepare the plugin adapter for the application** in the `/grpc/plugins/options.go` file.
-It allows us to load the plugin with a default setup or customize its dependencies:
+This allows us to load the plugin with a default setup or customize its dependencies:
 ```go
 package grpc